icgrp/prflow_nested_dfx/README.md

 <p align="center"> <img src="images/report.png" > </p>
 HLS, synthesis, and implementation step for each operator is measured and the time is recorded in a log file.
 After all runs are finished, we parse these log files to report the compile time.
+For a comparison against the monolithic flow of Vitis, refer to [Rosetta Benchmark on ZCU102](https://github.com/icgrp/rosetta_vitis/tree/zcu102(2021.1)).

 ## Run on the device
 Once you successfully generated separate `.xclbin` files and host executable in